The September 11 terrorist attacks

-The terrorist attack that defined the beginning of the 21st Century
+The day that defined the beginning of the 21st Century for Americans

 On September 11, 2001, 2,977 people were killed in the deadliest terrorist attacks in American history.

-The country was utterly shocked.
-Two planes, hijacked by Islamic jihadists vowing death to all Americans, plowed into the Twin Towers of the World Trade Center in New York.
+The moment shocked the nation.
+Two planes, hijacked by Islamic jihadists vowing death to all Americans, plowed into both towers at the World Trade Center in New York.
 Another plane was flown into the Pentagon in Washington, DC.
-A fourth plane, presumably headed for the White House or the US Capitol, was ultimately diverted by passengers and ended up crashing in an empty field in Pennsylvania.
-Millions of Americans watched the second plane hit the South Tower on live television.
+A fourth plane, presumably headed for the White House or the U.S. Capitol, was heroically diverted by passengers and ended up crashing in an empty field in Pennsylvania.
+After reports of the first plane hitting the North Tower, millions watched the second plane hit the South Tower on live television.

 It was a terrifying, startling, and humbling event for the country.
-The 9/11 attacks were the deadliest attacks on American soil since the shock attack at Pearl Harbor 60 years before.
-The attacks were made even more poignant by their central location and its ongoing devastation.
-The attacks on the Twin Towers occurred in the country’s busiest city on a busy workday.
-And, the staggered nature of the attacks meant that news footage captured almost everything as it happened, ensuring that most Americans saw the events precisely as they were unfolding.
+The 9/11 attacks were the deadliest on American soil since the shock attack at Pearl Harbor 60 years before, and the sense of outrage was reminiscent of that moment.
+The attacks in New York occurred in the country’s busiest city on a busy workday.
+And the staggered nature of the attacks meant that news footage captured almost everything as it happened, ensuring that millions of Americans saw the events precisely as they unfolded.

 September 11, 2001